-One of our other revenue streams is advertising sales.
-These revenues represent the insertion of commercials into various video and/or Internet platforms for an advertising customer.
+Advertising sales represent another revenue stream and involve the insertion of commercials into various video and/or Internet platforms for an advertising customer.
 The performance obligation for these contracts is satisfied as the commercials are displayed.
 There are no agent relationships included in our delivery of our advertising services.
 Our obligation for returns and/or refunds is deemed insignificant.
 Revenue is recognized at a point in time as commercials are displayed by us and viewed by the public.